Navigation

 The Accountability Guy®

-When the team is responsible, it keeps the commitments it makes, completes tasks on time, and always reaches its objectives.
+When there is team accountability the team is responsible, they keep the commitments, completes tasks on time, and always reach objectives.
 Each individual is accountable for his or her work and talks about how they can help others whenever possible.

-If you’re wondering why you need accountability in your organization, here are three main reasons to consider:
+If you’re wondering why you need accountability in your organization or business, there are three main reasons to consider:

 If one person isn’t meeting the expectation, it brings down the whole team.
 Responsibility doesn’t mean you can’t change, but it does mean you should always communicate clearly what you expect from everyone.
 You can concentrate on getting things done and be fair to everyone.